 Ideas For Bridges, played in clay, a family event provided by the Gardiner Museum of Ceramic Arts.

 Bronze cast relief sculptures seed the surface of the Walk Here walkway based on drawings contributed from participating artist who have their studios near-by: Vera Frenkel, Monica Tap, Dyan Marie, Lois Andison, Tony Shermann, Margaret Priest, John McKinnon, Ants Reigo, Blue Republic, Dionne Simpson, Snaige Sileika, Eldon Garnet, Guy Walter and Shelley Adler.
-The works provide a surface to create rubbings, cover the bronze with paper and rub with with pencil, charcoal or crayon to create a print edition.
+The works provide a surface to create rubbings, cover the bronze with paper and rub with pencil, charcoal or crayon to create a print edition.

 DIG IN began as a fiction in 2002 by Dyan Marie, as an acronym to use when attempting to secure institution attention for local concerns at a time when Wallace Emerson area had pronounced problems.
 DIG IN was realized as an urban intervention artist project and a cultural and community initiative.